doctrine/dbal/docs/en/reference/types.rst

     the database as the ``explode()`` deserialization technique used by this type converts every single array item to ``string``.
-    This basically means that every array item other than ``string`` will loose its type awareness.
+    This basically means that every array item other than ``string`` will lose its type awareness.

 json
 ^^^^